Ajodo-Godson/MapReduce/README.md

 - The dashboard is monitoring-only and does not expose control endpoints.
 - This project is intended for learning and small-scale demos, not production use.

-## License
-See the repository root for license information.

 ## Troubleshooting

 ### Workers not connecting